polar-app/polar-app/content/docs/web-page-capture-and-archival.md

 # Document Repository

-After the web page is captured and saved locally it's saved to the document repository where you can reference it at any time in the future.
+After the web page is captured and saved in the cloud it's saved to the document repository where you can treat it like any other uploaded document.

 The document repository supports features like tagging, tracking reading progress, custom sorting (by updated time, added time), etc.

 <p class="text-center"><img class="img-fluid img-shadow" src="../assets/screenshots/document-repository-narrow.png"></p>

-# Chrome Extension

-The <a href="https://chrome.google.com/webstore/detail/save-to-polar/jkfdkjomocoaljglgddnmhcbolldcafd">Polar Chrome Extension</a>
-allows you to send directly from Chrome into Polar.
-You can copy the URL and paste it into Polar directly but it's more convenient to have a one click button in integrated into your browser.

 # Design